TiaLow/learning-journal/01-learning-reflections.md

 #### Thursday, June 18

 *Today I learned that even if I remember having successful group projects back in university (over 10 years ago!) every team and group interaction is different, and that just having a laid-back and flexible personality might not cut it!
 Team interaction needs to be active and intentional and can sometimes take a decent amount of work for it to not have to feel like too much work.*

+#### Friday, June 19 - Sunday, June 21

+***What have you learned from the process of keeping a learning journal?***

+*Throughout the process of keeping a learning journal, I've learned that the overall process of reflection is important to me in order to check in throughout this new learning endeavor.
+I've kept journals in the past and I've always felt the benefit.
+I'm a person who appreciates having the additional time to think on something, as sometimes it takes me a while to digest the bigger-picture things.
+I've learned that I need some time to step back and reflect, in order to feel a bit grounded.
+It provides book-ends to my day, in a sense.*